I’ve seen 2001: A Space Odyssey several times but only once on the big screen.

 In Michael Benson’s new book, Space Odyssey: Stanley Kubrick, Arthur C. Clarke, and the Making of a Masterpiece, he tells the complete story of how 2001 came to be.
 From Stanley Kubrick’s desire to make a “legitimate” science fiction movie and his first meetings with the author Arthur C. Clark, to the casting, filming, and editing, where we learn that Kubrick intended the “murder” scene to play exactly as I thought he did.

 Arthur C. Clarke is presented as a broke writer, desperate for a windfall from Hollywood to solve the financial troubles caused by his romantic entanglements and his investment into a Sri Lankan James Bond parody film called Jamis Bandu.
 Dan Richter was a street mime who manged to get a job leading the films troupe of apemen despite his heroin addiction.
 Andrew Birkin was a movie-obsessed young man who served food during tea breaks and snuck onto other sets to watch nude scenes being filmed until he broke protocol by announcing he knew the perfect location in England to shoot desert scenes.
 The next day the film’s location scouts were fired and Birkin took over their jobs.
-Benson presents the costume designer Harry Lange as an ex-Nazi who had to be coerced into removing models of the rockets used to bomb London during the Blitz From his office.
+Benson presents the costume designer Harry Lange as an ex-Nazi who had to be coerced into emptying his office of his prized possessions, models of the rockets used to bomb London during the Blitz.

 But the star of the show is director Stanley Kubrick.
 According to his telling, Kubrick was a genius, but unfeeling towards his team.
 He tells of Kubrick’s penchant for working his cast to the point of breakdown and forcing continued shooting despite the fact that his astronaut actors were literally suffocating inside their space helmets.
 During the “Dawn of Man” scenes, when a leopard was brought on set, Kubrick directed from inside a protective cage while the rest of the crew was at risk of a mauling.
 Kubrick was seemingly unconcerned for schedules and deadlines and only worried about budgets when they involved paying his collaborators a fair amount.
 He’d be happiest if he could pay them nothing.